bahlolab/mitoCN/README.md

 **Params**
 * `-d` - the location of mitoCN.
-For example, if you download mitoCN to your home direcoty, mitoCN_PATH=/Home/mitoCN.
+For example, if you download mitoCN to your home direcoty,`-d /Home/mitoCN`.
 * `-f` - BAM/CRAM file name, must have index file.
+Single file only.
 * `-v` - hg19, hg38.
 Depends on which reference you used for alignment.
 * `-m` - “MT”: 1,2,…,24,MT; “chrM”: chr1,chr2,…,chrY,chrM.
+You can check this using `samtools view -H $BAM > header`.
-* `-k` - chr1, chr20, k500, by default k500 (recommend!).
+* `-k` - chr1, chr20, k500, by default k500 (recommend!). 'k500' means select 500 sets of read bins with the same GC content distribution of mtDNA from each autosome.
 * `-o` - output file directory.
 * `-a` - reference (.fasta) file name, if input file is CRAM format.
 Must include the index (.fai) file in the same directory.